Asus ROG Strix OLED XG27AQDPG 27"

 Main Differences

-• Adaptive synchronization is Nvidia G-Sync, AMD FreeSync, Nvidia G-Sync Compatible on Asus ROG Strix OLED XG27AQDPG 27″ and VESA Adaptive Sync on MSI MPG 272QR QD-OLED X50 27″.
+• Adaptive synchronization supports Nvidia G-Sync, AMD FreeSync, and Nvidia G-Sync Compatible on Asus ROG Strix OLED XG27AQDPG 27″, while only VESA Adaptive Sync is supported on MSI MPG 272QR QD-OLED X50 27″.

-• Supports color calibration is available on Asus ROG Strix OLED XG27AQDPG 27″ but not available on MSI MPG 272QR QD-OLED X50 27″.
+• Color calibration support is present on Asus ROG Strix OLED XG27AQDPG 27″ but not available on MSI MPG 272QR QD-OLED X50 27″.

 • sRGB coverage is 145% on Asus ROG Strix OLED XG27AQDPG 27″ and 138% on MSI MPG 272QR QD-OLED X50 27″.